wesmoncrief/Polygon-ScanLine-Conversion-Clipping/README.md

 draw arbitrary polygons.

-After the polygons are created, I used the [Sutherland-Hodgman Clipping Algorithm](https://en.wikipedia.org/wiki/Sutherland%E2%80%93Hodgman_algorithm) to efficiently clip each polygon to match the user-inputted clipping window.
+After the polygons are created, I used the [Sutherland-Hodgman Clipping Algorithm](https://en.wikipedia.org/wiki/Sutherland%E2%80%93Hodgman_algorithm) to efficiently clip each polygon to match the user-inputted clipping window in one test case.

 Below are all of the polygons drawn according to user input.